 Thanks very much

+Putting out a specific date is a pretty bold call.
 We hadn’t seen this specific prediction of Rickards, or at least hadn’t seen the date of January 2018.
-If we wanted to be cynical, this could be a bit of marketing spin, placing a date in the near future to create a sense of urgency and encourage people to sign up to his subscription newsletter perhaps?
+If we wanted to be cynical, this could be a bit of marketing spin.
+By placing a date in the near future to create a sense of urgency and encourage people to sign up to his subscription newsletter perhaps?

 “I’m not saying that we will have a gold standard.
 I’m saying if you have anything like a gold standard, it will be critical to get the price right.
 To this regard, Paul Volcker said the same thing.”